dpickem/project_second_brain/docs/implementation_plan/02_llm_processing_implementation.md

 1. Assign 1-3 domain tags (most specific that applies)
 2. Assign 1-2 meta tags
 3. ONLY use tags from the provided taxonomy
+4. If the taxonomy has a clear gap, suggest a new tag

 Return as JSON:
 {{